Reforming Research Assessment

 Introductory plenary session

-1 PM: Opening introduction by David Budtz Pedersen, Professor, Chair of the Programme Committee
+1 PM: Opening introduction by David Budtz Pedersen, Professor, Chair of the International Stakeholder Committee

 1:10 PM: Brief welcome by Per Michael Johansen, Professor, Vice-Chancellor, Aalborg University